 The SBC Normal Mode is the standard operating mode for the SBC.
 All configurations have to be done in SBC Normal Mode before entering a low-power mode (see also Chapter 5.1.6 for the device configuration defining the Fail-Safe Mode behavior).
-A wake-up event on CAN and WKx will create an interrupt on pin INT - however, no change of the SBC mode will occur.
+A wake-up event on CAN, LINx and WKx will create an interrupt on pin INT - however, no change of the SBC mode will occur.
 The configuration options are listed below:

-- VCC1 is active - VCC2 can be switched ON or OFF (default = OFF) - CAN is configurable (OFF coming from SBC Init Mode; OFF or wake capable coming from SBC Restart Mode, see also Chapter 5.1.5) - HS Outputs can be switched ON or OFF (default = OFF) or can be controlled by PWM; HS Outputs are OFF coming from SBC Restart Mode - Wake pins show the input level and can be selected to be wake capable (interrupt) - Cyclic sense can be configured with HS1...4 and Timer1 or Timer 2 - Cyclic wake can be configured with Timer1 or Timer2 - Watchdog is configurable - All FOx outputs are OFF by default.
+- VCC1 is active - VCC2 can be switched ON or OFF (default = OFF) - VCC3 is configurable (OFF coming from SBC Init Mode; as previously programmed coming from SBC Restart Mode) - CAN is configurable (OFF coming from SBC Init Mode; OFF or wake capable coming from SBC Restart Mode, see also Chapter 5.1.5) - LIN is configurable (OFF coming from SBC Init Mode; OFF or wake capable coming from SBC Restart Mode, see also Chapter 5.1.5) - HS Outputs can be switched ON or OFF (default = OFF) or can be controlled by PWM; HS Outputs are OFF coming from SBC Restart Mode - Wake pins show the input level and can be selected to be wake capable (interrupt) - Cyclic sense can be configured with HS1...4 and Timer1 or Timer 2 - Cyclic wake can be configured with Timer1 or Timer2 - Watchdog is configurable - All FOx outputs are OFF by default.
 Coming from SBC Restart Mode FOx can be active (due to a failure event, e.g. watchdog trigger failure, VCC1 short circuit, etc.) or inactive (no failure occurred)